3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Benefits

-Answering the question “what muscles does a rowing machine work” is similar, but not quite the same as the inverted reverse grip row.
+Explaining which muscles are targeted by a rowing machine is somewhat similar to describing the muscle engagement during an inverted reverse grip row, though there are some differences.
 Like other reverse grip exercises, the inverted reverse grip row puts the focus on the mid and upper back.
 Using bodyweight in conjunction with positioning allows pressure to be taken off the lower back which reduces the likelihood of injuries.

 Step-by-Step